PGScatalog/pgsc_calc/docs/explanation/output.rst

       - ``duplicate_ID``
       - True/False flag indicating whether multiple scoring file variants match a single target ID.
 This usually occurs when scoring files have been lifted across builds and two variants now point to the same position (e.g. rsID mergers).
+    * - Matches strand flip
+      - ``match_flipped``
+      - True/False flag indicating whether the scoring file variant is originally reported on the opposite strand (and thus flipped to match)
+    * - Variant in reference panel
+      - ``match_IDs``
+      - True/False flag indicating whether the variant from the scoring file that is matched in the target samples is also present in the variants that overlap with the reference population panel (required for PGS adjustment).
     * - n
       - ``count``
-      - Number of variants with this combination of metadata (grouped by: ``[ match_status, ambiguous, is_multiallelic, duplicate_best_match, duplicate_ID]``
+      - Number of variants with this combination of metadata (grouped by: ``[ match_status, ambiguous, is_multiallelic, duplicate_best_match, duplicate_ID, match_flipped, match_IDs]``
     * - %
       - ``percent``
       - Percent of the scoring file's variants that have the combination of metadata in count.

 The log file is a :term:`CSV` that contains all possible matches for each variant in the combined input scoring files.
 This information is useful to debug a score that is causing problems.
 Columns contain information about how each variant was matched against the target genomes: